 2.2.6.
 Web Analytics

-To understand the context of a technical issue or to improve the Applications and Websites, we may use third-party web analytics providers such as TrackJS or Google Analytics.
-While these services do not collect any personally identifying information, Google may use the data collected to contextualize and customize the advertisements of its own advertising network.
+To understand the context of a technical issue, to improve our Applications and Websites or to protect them from attacks carried out by automated applications (bots), we may use third-party web analytics providers such as Matomo or Google reCaptcha.
+Google may use the data collected to contextualize and customize ads for its own advertising network.

 We do not collect personal information that is not necessary for the delivery of the products and services that we offer.
 This means we use your personal information to: